fluree/docs.flur.ee/src/content/0.15.0/library/nodejs/nodejs-examples.md

 #### Returns
-Returns a queryable (point-in-time) database as an asynchronous channel.
+Returns a queryable (point-in-time) ledger as an asynchronous channel.

 #### Code Example